About working at Blueberry Cove’s summer camp

 - Farm & Garden: A 1/4-acre, organic vegetable garden, composting system, hoop house, meadows and fields, ducks, goats, and pigs.
 In addition to animal and garden care, this focus creates butterfly gardens, plans to encourage helpful bugs and discourage pests, birdhouses to attract bug-eating birds … the possibilities are endless.

 - Marine Discovery: 1400 feet of the intertidal zone, access to an island and sand bars, rowboats, recreational and instructional lobster licenses, high-powered microscopes, plankton tows, a local lobsterman who supports the program, a designated building, and lots of curriculum resources.

 - Sustainable Arts: It is our hope that every camper goes home with a treasured keepsake that was created at camp.
 The sustainable arts program will have the budget to support this goal.
 Examples of potential projects include felting with the wool from the sheep, painting from natural dyes, and mobiles made with beach treasures.

 - Sailing: is run by the Saint George Community Sailing Foundation.
 Evening sails are offered to staff and campers when a skilled sailing instructor is available.

 Our day camp staff are the seed planters for the future generations of caring citizens on the Earth.
-Day campers follow a similar flow to the residential day with mornings for in-depth explorations and afternoons for more relaxed free-time and free-play in activity periods geared toward age-specific abilities.
+Day campers follow a similar flow to the overnight day with mornings for in-depth explorations and afternoons for more relaxed free-time and free-play activity periods geared toward age-specific abilities.